AstrobioMike/AstrobioMike.github.io/stamps2018/unix_intro.md

 Now we're going take our first look at what makes the Unix command-line environment so powerful: pipes and redirectors!

 A pipe `|` is used to connect multiple commands.
-It takes in the output from the previous command and pipes it into the input of the following command.
+It takes the output from the previous command and "pipes" it into the input of the following command.
 Let's look at an example.

 `ls` as we've seen lists the files and directories in our current working directory: